Walking around the building, and making my way to the one place, there is a crowd. A huge and revolting crowd.

 We let a heavy silence grow between us, and I realize he's quiet so I think through my rottenness and fix my thinking and actions, and my silence is so he thinks about how right I am to be this dreadful and validates me.

 I'm the one to break the silence, even though it makes me feel like I've lost a game that we weren't playing.
 “And how's the painting coming along?”
+My voice has an edge to it that I don’t like and I nearly bite my tongue in disappointment.

 “It's taking a while, but doing quite fine.
 How's your black mood doing?”
 I guess he's tired of talking to the wall because he faces me as he says this.